Adam Svensson Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-In his last tournament at The RSM Classic in Saint Simons Island, Georgia, Adam Svensson ended the weekend at -19, good for a fifth-place finish.
-He heads into the 2024 The Sentry January 4-7 seeking a better finish.
+Last time out at The RSM Classic in Saint Simons Island, Georgia, Adam Svensson carded a fifth-place finish, and he enters the 2024 The Sentry aiming for better results.

 The Sentry Tournament & Course Info